 Often, all we really want is a little sympathy.

-We need to realize, however, that this is a husband’s way of sympathizing.
-Mentally searching for a solution is his way of communicating his concern, of proving that he cares, and of expressing heartfelt empathy in the way that comes most naturally to him.
+We must realize, however, that problem solving is a husband’s way of sympathizing.
+Mentally searching for a solution is his way of communicating his concern.
+Of proving that he cares.
+Of expressing heartfelt empathy in the way that comes most naturally to him.

 Even so, it grates on us.
+Right?
 So what’s a beleaguered wife to do?

 If you want to avoid the conflict that sometimes springs from your spouse’s different method of thinking about and dealing with problems, then you really have only three options: